How are hard drives destroyed anyway?

 Server farms and cloud storage facilities will only grow in importance.
 Alongside this, public awareness, and international regulation around data destruction is also growing (there are increasing calls for a World Data Organization for example).

-Regardless of what future technology becomes standard, it’s important to choose a destruction partner who can advise you on the best approach based on your particular requirements.
+Regardless of what future technology becomes standard, it’s important to choose a destruction partner who can advise you on the best approach based on your IT equipment disposal that is sustainable and efficient.